sproutfund/website_evergreen/program/seed-award.md

       - title:
         description:
         features:
-          - name: "Grand Ideas"
+          - title: "Grand Ideas"
-            summary: "Showed that a little bit of funding and willingness to take a chance on an unproven idea can go a long way when you simply ask “How would you use $1,000 for an innovative community project?” "
+            description: "Showed that a little bit of funding and willingness to take a chance on an unproven idea can go a long way when you simply ask “How would you use $1,000 for an innovative community project?” "

-          - name: "Root Award"
+          - title: "Root Award"
-            summary: "Helped Seed Awardees scale up by making $25,000 grants available only to former Seed Award recipients for a new proposal with a greater scope than their previously supported project."
+            description: "Helped Seed Awardees scale up by making $25,000 grants available only to former Seed Award recipients for a new proposal with a greater scope than their previously supported project."

-          - name: "Awards in Fayette & Greene"
+          - title: "Awards in Fayette & Greene"
-            summary: "Brought the Seed Award approach to a new geographic area, supporting creative ideas that addressed the needs and opportunities unique to Fayette and Greene counties with $5,000 project grants."
+            description: "Brought the Seed Award approach to a new geographic area, supporting creative ideas that addressed the needs and opportunities unique to Fayette and Greene counties with $5,000 project grants."

 ---